 System: Mind Numb requires a Manipulation + Intimidation roll (difficulty 8); the number of successes determines the number of individuals potentially affected (see the chart below).
 The effect lasts as long as the character remains in the targets' presence.
 Other vampires may resist the effect of this power by rolling Willpower (difficulty 8).
-If a target obtains more successes than the user scored, that target is not affected.
+If a target obtains more successes then the user scored, that target is not affected.

-1 success three people
+1 success.....three people

-2 successes six people
+2 successes.....six people

-3 successes 15 people
+3 successes.....15 people

-4 successes 30 people

-5 successes everyone in the character's immediate vicinity
+5 successes.....everyone in the character's immediate vicinity

-Mask Empathy
+Mask Enpathy